Health and Safety Guidelines

 COVID-19 Testing Requirements

-If you are a student or a faculty or staff member who will be on any university-owned, managed, or controlled properties for the Fall semester, or a student living in the Neighborhoods, you are required to be tested for COVID-19.
+If you are a student or a faculty or staff member on any university-owned, managed, or controlled properties, or a student living in the Neighborhoods, you are required to be tested for COVID-19.
 Georgetown has partnered with One Medical to provide COVID-19 testing at no charge to University community members.

 Regular testing is required, based on the frequency with which you are on campus.
 In general, if you are on campus two or more times per week, you should be tested twice each week.
 If you are on campus once per week or are a student living in the Neighborhoods, you should be tested once each week.